 The end of the Brexit transition period brings some changes to the rights of expats.
 What does the exact impact of Brexit mean for ‘brexpats’ (British nationals living in the EU)?
 And what implications does it have for EU citizens living in the UK, including British expats in Spain and other popular destinations?

 It’s estimated that there are more than 850,000 UK nationals living in the EU, and 4 million EU citizens who have been granted residence status in the UK.
 We know that post-Brexit travelling between the UK and EU will no longer be as straightforward as it was.
 There are already healthcare implications to consider as well, including getting medical treatment when travelling between the EU and the UK and COVID-19 vaccine.

-How it affects Britons living in the EU
+How does Brexit affect Britons living in the EU?

 Are British expats living in the European Union entitled to medical care?